-7. FIDE Principals
+3. 15 Principals

-7.1 The FIDE Principals are:
+- 3. 15.
+1 The Principals are:

-- a) President and Deputy President, - b) General Secretary, Treasurer, Vice President (Presidential Ticket) - c) FIDE Supervisor - d) Members of the Appeals Committee including the Chairman; - e) 2 Arbiters; - f) Press Officer; - g) Chairman or Representative of FIDE Medical Commission; - h) Members of the FIDE Commission for World Championships and Olympiads.
+- a) President and Deputy President, one of them being the Chairman of the Appeals Committee;

+- b) Treasurer, Elected Vice President, General Secretary

+- c) Members of the Appeals Committee;

+- d) Arbiters;

+- e) Press Officer:

+- f) Chairman of FIDE Medical Commission;

+- g) WCOC members;

-7.2 Arbiters
+3. 16.
+Arbiters

-7.2.1 Two (2) arbiters of the WCM will be appointed by FIDE after consulting both players by providing them a list of five (5) nominees.
-No arbiter may belong to the same Federation as either of the players.
-Exception: if both players are members of the same Federation, an arbiter may also belong to this Federation.

-7.2.2 During play either the Chief Arbiter or his Deputy shall be present in the playing area.

-7.2.3 Immediately after the end of the match, the Chief Arbiter shall write a report and send it without delay to FIDE and to the FIDE Secretariat.

-7.2.4 The report shall be written in the English language and contain the result of each individual game as well as the final result of the match.
+- 3. 16.
+1 The arbiters of the Candidates Matches will be nominated by FIDE after consultation with the players.
+In each match, no arbiter may belong to the same federation as either of the players.
+Exception: if both players are members of the same federation, an arbiter may also belong to this federation. - 3.
+16. 2 During play either the Chief Arbiter or his Deputy must be present in the playing area. - 3.
+16. 3 Immediately after the end of a match, the Chief Arbiter shall write a report and send it without delay to the FIDE Secretariat. - 3.
+16. 4 The report shall be written in one of the official FIDE languages. - 3.
+16. 5 The report shall contain the result of each individual game as well as the final result of each match.
 In addition, the report shall contain a general description of the course of the event.
-If there were any difficulties, conflicts or incidents, they shall be described together with the measures taken to deal with them.

-7.2.5 The report shall be supplemented by adding two copies of the bulletins and the original score sheets of the games shall be sent to FIDE.

-7.2.6 The Chief Arbiter may, in consultation with the WCO, and with the approval of the FIDE President, issue additional written regulations to inform the exact playing hours and take care of other details not covered by these regulations.
+If there were any difficulties, conflicts or incidents, they shall be described together with the measures taken to deal with them. - 3.
+16. 6 The report shall be supplemented by adding two copies of the bulletins and the score sheets of the games. - 3.
+16. 7 The Chief Arbiter may, in consultation with the WCCC, and with the approval of the FIDE President, issue additional written regulations to inform the exact playing hours and take care of other details not covered by these regulations.

-7.3 Appeals Committee & FIDE Supervisor.
+3. 17 Appeals Committee.

-7.3.1 The FIDE President shall nominate, from within the Presidential Board, three members of the Appeals Committee one of whom shall be Chairman.
-All protests must be submitted in writing to the Appeals Committee not more than two (2) hours after the finish of the relevant playing session, or the particular infringement complained against.
+3. 17.
+1 The FIDE President shall nominate, from within the Presidential Board, three members of the Appeals Committee, one of whom shall be Chairman, all from different Federations.
+No member of the Appeals Committee shall sit in judgement in a dispute involving a player or party from his Federation except where the dispute is between two players or two parties from his Federation.

+All protests must be submitted in writing to the Appeals Committee not more than two (2) hours after the relevant playing session, or the particular infringement complained against.

-The Appeals Committee may decide on the following matters:
+The Committee may decide on the following matters:

-- a) an appeal against a decision by an arbiter, - b) a protest against a player's behavior, - c) a complaint alleging false interpretation of the regulations, - d) a request for the interpretation of specific regulations, - e) a protest or complaint against any participant, or - f) all other matters which the Appeals Committee considers important.
+- a) an appeal against a decision by an arbiter, - b) a protest against a player's behaviour, - c) a complaint alleging false interpretation of the regulations, - d) a request for the interpretation of specific regulations, - e) a protest or complaint against any participant, or - f) all other matters which the Committee considers important.

-If possible, the Appeals Committee shall reach a decision not more than two (2) hours after the submission of a protest.
+If possible, the Committee shall reach a decision not more than two (2) hours after the submission of a protest.
 The appeals process shall include written representations and a written decision.
-The Appeals Committee shall endeavor to find binding solutions that are within the spirit of the FIDE motto, Gens Una Sumus.
-Each protest must be accompanied by a deposit fee of €3000 (three thousand Euros) or the equivalent in local currency.
-This can also be done if the player makes a written request that FIDE withholds the fee from his prize money.
+The Committee shall endeavour to find binding solutions that are within the true spirit of the FIDE motto, Gens Una Sumus.
+Each protest must be accompanied by a deposit fee of EUR 500 (five hundred euros) or the equivalent in local currency.
 If the protest is accepted, the fee shall be returned.
 If the protest is rejected, the fee may be forfeited to FIDE.

-The written decision of the Appeals Committee arising from any dispute in respect of these regulations shall be final.
+3. 17.
+2 The written decision of the Appeals Committee arising from any dispute in respect of these regulations shall be final.